Frequently Asked Questions

 How much time do I have to pay my citation?

-Pay your citation or appeal the within 21 days of issue date.
+Pay your citation or appeal within 21 days of issue date.
 (Fine escalation amount and date is noted on your citation.)
 Citation amounts will escalate if not paid within 21 days of the issue date.
 Prompt payment prevents citation amount owing escalation, notification letters being sent to the registered owner and/or registration suspension at the DMV.

 Can I contest or appeal my citation?